tehty/Stat-Inference/README.md

-# Stat-Inference
+# Statistical-Inference
-This is the project for the statistical inference class
+This is the project for the Coursera's statistical inference class.

+It includes 2 rmarkdown reports covering the following topics:

+1. A simulation exercise
+2. Basic inferential data analysis